Code noir: Context

 Codes governing slavery had already been established in many European colonies in the Americas, such as the 1661 Barbados Slave Code.
 At this time in the Caribbean, Jews were mostly active in the Dutch colonies, so their presence was seen as an unwelcome Dutch influence in French colonial life.
 French Plantation owners largely governed their land and holdings in absentia, with subordinate workers dictating the day-to-day running of the plantations.
 Because of their enormous population, in addition to the harsh conditions facing slaves, small-scale slave revolts were common.
-Although the Code Noir contained a few, minor humanistic provisions, the Code noir was generally flaunted, in particular regarding protection for slaves and limitations on corporal punishment.
+Although the Code Noir contained a few, minor humanistic provisions, it was usually flouted, in particular regarding protection for slaves and limitations on corporal punishment.

 The Code Noir aimed to provide a legal framework for slavery, to establish protocols governing the conditions of the slaves in the French colonies, and appears to make an attempt at ending the illegal slave trade.
-Strict religious morals were also imposed in the crafting of the Code noir; in part a result of the influence of the influx of Catholic leaders arriving in the Antilles between 1673 and 1685.
+Strict religious morals were also imposed in the crafting of the Code noir, partly due to the influence of the influx of Catholic leaders to the Antilles between 1673 and 1685.

-The Code Noir was also conceived to “maintain the discipline of the Catholic, Apostolic, and Roman church” in the French colonies.
-It required that all enslaved people of African descent in the French colonies receive baptism, religious instruction, and the same practices and sacraments for slaves as it did for free persons.
-While it did grant enslaved people the right to rest on Sundays and holidays, to formally marry through the church, and to be buried in proper cemeteries, forced religious conversion was just one of the many methods that France used to attempt to 'civilize' and exert their imperial control over the Black population in the French colonies.
+The Code Noir was also conceived to "maintain the discipline of the Catholic, Apostolic, and Roman church" in the French colonies.
+It required that all enslaved people of African descent in the French colonies receive baptism, religious instruction, and the same practices and sacraments as free persons.
+While it granted enslaved people the right to rest on Sundays and holidays, to formally marry through the church, and to be buried in proper cemeteries, forced religious conversion was just one of the many methods that France used to attempt to 'civilize' and exert imperial control over the Black population in the French colonies.